Weekly Assignment Instructions

 In sum, remember the goals of these weekly assignments -- for you to put in effort and learn.
 So put in good effort, work on your own, do the reading, pay attention in class (or to the videos), spend a reasonable amount of time on the assignment.

 You are in charge of your own learning in life.
 Use this assignment, course, and all other courses to build yourself.
 It would be a waste to graduate and gain a degree without the requisite learning.
 Do not just "google" the answer.
-Do not use automated writing tools like ChatGPT.
+Never ever use automated writing tools like ChatGPT.

 Goal

-The goal of these weekly assignments is your learning.
-Please ensure you have put substantial time and effort to do the assigned reading, pay attention in class, for the video or whatever other learning is available.
+The goal of these weekly assignments is your learning, and they are also a means of assessment and communication.
+Please ensure you have put substantial time and effort to do the assigned reading, pay attention in class or to the videos, and other course related learning.
 Read the questions carefully and respond thoughtfully.
 Of course, always do your own work and put in your own effort, because that is the only way to learn and gain confidence in yourself.
 Proofread and edit your writing, this is practice to improve how you write.

 Instructions